Dis (Divine Comedy)

-Lower Hell, inside the walls of Dis, in an illustration by Stradanus.
-There is a drop from the sixth circle to the three rings of the seventh circle, then again to the ten rings of the eighth circle, and, at the bottom, to the icy ninth circle.

 In Dante Alighieri's The Divine Comedy, the City of Dis (Dite /it/) encompasses the sixth through the ninth circles of Hell.

 Moated by the river Styx, the fortified city encloses the whole of Lower or Nether Hell.

 Background

 To ancient Roman mythology, Dis Pater ("Father Dis") is the ruler of the underworld.
 In the sixth book of Virgil's Aeneid (one of the principal influences on Dante in his depiction of Hell), the hero Aeneas enters the "desolate halls and vacant realm of Dis".

 His guide, the Sibyl, corresponds in The Divine Comedy to Virgil, the guide of "Dante" as the speaker of the poem.
 The descriptions in the Aeneid of "mighty Dis's walls... wide buildings girt by a triple wall", gave Dante the impetus for his later and more formal description of the city of Dis.

 Description

 The iron walls of Dis are guarded by fallen angels, the Furies, and Medusa.
 Dante emphasizes the character of the place as a city by describing its architectural features: towers, gates, walls, ramparts, bridges, and moats.
 It is thus an antithesis to the heavenly city, as for instance described by St. Augustine in his book City of God.
 Among these structures are mosques, "the worship places of the most dangerous enemies of medieval Christendom."
 The presence of mosques probably also recalls the reality of Jerusalem in Dante's own time, where gilded domes dominated the skyline.